ASPetrov/XcodeSnippets/README.md

 ###Swift
 ```
 mark              Mark snippet for Swift
+dispatch_after    Snippet for execute code in the future
+dispatch_once     Snippet for dispatch_once block inlined in a function
 ```

 #To Do